Strong Bad

-Strong Bad was originally created to be the main antagonist of the series but, since then, he has become less of a villain and more of a comic relief antihero.
+Strong Bad was created to be the main antagonist of the series but since then has become less of a villain and more of an antihero.
 However, he is still occasionally referred to as an antagonist, due to the pranks that he, Strong Mad, and The Cheat play on the other characters, and his insulting of his brother Strong Sad.
 He seems to be a character influenced by the American popular culture trends of the 1970s, 1980s, and 1990s, such as heavy metal music and the second and third-generations of video games and video game consoles.
-Since he is one of the site's most popular characters, merchandise has also spun off of Strong Bad, which includes T-shirts and sweatshirts sold by the website.
+Since he is one of the site's most popular characters, merchandise has also spun off Strong Bad, which includes T-shirts and sweatshirts sold by the website.

 Strong Bad has been one of the most popular characters in the series and has been well-received.
 In 2021, Polygon declared Strong Bad an icon.
 In a tribute, they note that "Strong Bad Email was far and away the most popular segment on Homestar Runner" and the series and character have "remained a "massive comedic influence" on others.
-Segments have been spun off of his emails, including "Teen Girl Squad", a comic drawn by Strong Bad about four teenage friends, and "20X6", an anime-style cartoon featuring Japanese versions of the characters, such as Strong Bad's counterpart, "Stinkoman".
+Segments have been spun off his emails, including "Teen Girl Squad", a comic drawn by Strong Bad about four teenage friends, and "20X6", an anime-style cartoon featuring Japanese versions of the characters, such as Strong Bad's counterpart, "Stinkoman".

 Role in Homestar Runner

-In the beginning of the series, he and Homestar Runner would battle each other in competitions such as lifting as many grapes as they can, doing tag-team wrestling, and facing off in a jumping jack contest.
-As the series went on, Strong Bad became less of a villain, although he still hates Homestar, but not so much as an arch rival, mostly viewing Homestar as dumb and irritating.
+In the original The Homestar Runner Enters the Strongest Man in the World Contest book, as well as many of the early cartoons, Strong Bad mainly served as the antagonist to Homestar Runner.
+The two would frequently compete against each other in competitions, with Strong Bad often cheating.
+As the series drew away from competition-based stories and became more character-driven, Strong Bad became less of a villain; although he still dislikes Homestar and often tries to prank him, he mostly just views him as dim-witted and irritating.
 The two have been known to occasionally get along, however.

 Along with his physically intimidating but mentally limited big brother Strong Mad and his yellow lackey The Cheat, Strong Bad represents the self-proclaimed criminal element in the series.
 Many shorts concern the various practical jokes and scams that they perpetrate.
 Although these are usually only slightly malevolent, Strong Bad still acts as if he is a villainous mastermind, and he is highly prone to exaggerating his alluring qualities—especially with regards to women.
 Strong Bad also "rules" an area of the fictional universe called Strong Badia.
 It consists of a barren field, a fence, a tire, and a stop sign reading "Pop: Tire" (Pop meaning population) leaning against a cinder block.
-Strong Bad said in one email he bought the property from Bubs, although he originally said he ruled it since "diaper school".
-It was once "haunted" by the ghost of the Tandy 400, Strong Bad's first computer.
 Besides Strong Badia, he and The Cheat enjoy hanging out at a stick known as "The Stick".